Whether you're looking for an enormous slice of New York-style or a fancier slice of authentic Neapolitan pie, we've got 'em.

 Located near the University of Arizona, 1702 is a favorite among students, beer fanatics, and pizza lovers.

 While 1702 is known for its pizza, it’s also known for the beer.
-With 46 imported beers and domestic microbrews, 1702 also brews their own.
+With an rotating selection of 30 imported beers and domestic microbrews, 1702 also brews their own.

 - Mexicali — Chorizo, black olives, garlic, green chiles, tomato

 - The Presto — Pesto sauce, sun-dried tomatoes, red onion, artichoke hearts

 - Islanda — Pineapple, ham, green pepper, feta, garlic